-MUSEUM of SYDNEY: built over and around the remains of Australia’s first Government House.
+MUSEUM of SYDNEY: built over and around the remains of Australia’s first Government House, the earliest foundations of British colonisation in Australia.
 In 1788 Governor Phillip chose this site for his official residence.
-Today, through a diverse and changing program of exhibitions and events, the Museum of Sydney explores the stories of this city from its origins to today, while the remains of the original building can be glimpsed through glass openings in the museum forecourt and foyer.
+Today, through a diverse and changing program of exhibitions and events, the Museum of Sydney takes you on a journey exploring Sydney’s people, places and cultures then and now.
+The remains of the original building can be glimpsed through glass openings in the museum forecourt and foyer.

 MCA CAFE and SCULPTURE TERRACE: A great place for a bite to eat with an amazing view over Syndey Harbour.

 Sydney’s buried history you’ll never get to see

 THE historian Grace Karskens was incredulous.
 The Museum of Contemporary Art intended marking the nation’s oldest dockyard buried beneath the gallery’s $53 million extension with an arrow pointing to concrete.
 Admittedly, it was a 2.7 metre arrow, illuminated and by the artist Brook Andrew.

 ”Why?
 What’s that got to do with the dockyard?” said Associate Professor Karskens, who thinks it ”a bit mean” to mark the site with a few lines from the artist without explaining what lies below.